 There is nothing more exciting than watching your favorite race car driver tear around the track at top speed.
 Whether you’re tucking in to watch 500 laps in Daytona or spending 24 hours watching the annual Nürburgring race, the track often stands out.
-Here, we’re looking at the top 15 race tracks in the world.
+Here, we’re looking at the top 25 race tracks in the world, updated from when this list has 15.

 Originally named the Mazda Raceway Laguna Seca and recently renamed for the new WeatherTech sponsor, this racetrack is one of the best in California.
 It was built in 1957 and this 2.238-mile track has 11 turns.
 The most famous of these turns is known as The Corkscrew — a hard-left, hard right combination paired with an elevation drop of nearly 10 stories in a little over 450 feet of track.